Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 You can get the same environment on the small and standard partitions by:

--   Adding the option `--exclusive` to the `sbatch instructions` (as a command line argument or in an `#SBATCH` line), and
+-   Adding the option `--exclusive` to the `sbatch` flags (as a command line argument or in an `#SBATCH` line), and
 -   Requesting memory, e.g., using `--mem`.
 For migrating from standard to small on LUMI-C, a good choice is `--mem=224g` and for migrating from standard-g to small-g, a good option is